Yeshwanthredd/mutual-fund-api/README.md

 - Python 3.9+
 - SQLite (included with Python, no separate installation needed)
 - Git (for cloning the repository)
-- A RapidAPI key from [latest-mutual-fund-nav API](https://rapidapi.com/marketplace/api/latest-mutual-fund-nav)
+- A RapidAPI key from [mutual-fund API](https://rapidapi.com/suneetk92/api/latest-mutual-fund-nav)

 ## Setup Instructions